 The human factor in project management

 One of the biggest challenges to successful project implementation is the evolution of the project team.
-The challenge of taking a diverse group of individuals, with varying backgrounds and experience, from different functional areas, sometimes with conflicting agendas, and placing them on a project team with a Project Manager who is not their direct supervisor, can severely undermine the success of any project.
-In lieu of direct authority as a means of leading, what other forces can a PM utilize to help establish commitment to the goals of the project and to the team?
+The challenge of taking a diverse group of individuals, with varying backgrounds and experience, from different functional areas, sometimes with conflicting agendas, and placing them on a project team with a project, anager who is not their direct supervisor, can challenge the success of any project.
+In lieu of direct authority as a means of leading, what other forces can a project manager utilize to help establish commitment to the goals of the project and to the team?

 The first part of this paper explores some of the underlying key behavioral and relationship forces at work within our project teams.
 The key to understanding the behaviors of others is rooted in the understanding of oneself.
 The second part of this paper offers a few easy-to-implement strategies to utilize these tools in order to create highly functioning teams, guiding them through the team development process, and getting them to work together more effectively from the outset.